THESIS MANUAL 2025

 Components

-2. The Body of the Text
+2. Body of Text Section

-3. Appendices
+3. Appendices Section

-The Body of the Text
+Body of the Text Section

 The number of chapters shall be at the discretion of the advisor.